 For the same amount PPP was paying each year to manage its waivers, we were able to build a custom application with far greater functionality and flexibility to accommodate ongoing development needs.
 Due to the nonprofit’s budget constraints, we focused on the adult PPP race as the first phase of the project.
 We were able to build on this framework two years later for the kids PPP.

-To optimize costs, Effectual leveraged their existing knowledge with .Net membership provider, .Net user provider and the .Net MVC frameworks and libraries.
+To ensure full cost optimization, Effectual leveraged their existing knowledge with .Net membership provider, .Net user provider and the .Net MVC frameworks and libraries.
 This allowed Effectual to focus only on the custom business logic and leverage out of the box solutions for logins, account creation, registrations, and password creation.
 This also meant we did not have to re-engineer a security feature, which kept development costs lower.
 For enterprise reporting and integration, Effectual chose Microsoft SQL Server and IIS.

 By consolidating expenses, utilizing spot instances, and integrating AWS services with existing Microsoft technologies, we deployed custom applications that have significantly reduced PPP’s costs and improved their overall user experience year after year.